SFZC-WebOps/2505-dta-gtm-audit-fixes/task-server-container-audit.md

 ---

 ## 📋 Decision Checklist
-- [ ] Confirmed if container is in active use
+- [ ] Confirm if container is in active use
 - [ ] GA4 or FB integration confirmed or rejected
 - [ ] Access path or point-of-contact established
 - [ ] Consent logic enforced or container disabled